Archive & Data Protection

 • Redundancy: Redundancy systems are typically additional hard drives or servers that act as a replica of your systems at a specific point in time.
 For example, you may choose to run a redundant email system alongside your connected system.
 While an extremely useful way to quickly access backups, redundancy techniques require continuous replication between cloned systems and must be kept remotely.

-• External HDs or Servers: High-volume hard drives connected to your network can allow your organization to implement software solutions that will back up directly to the HD.
-Archive solutions within software packages should allow you to retrieve information quickly, however, as the amount of data to be backed up grows, this will slow, or you may require multiple HDs or even fully-fledged servers.
+• External hard drives or servers: High-volume hard drives connected to your network can allow your organization to implement software solutions that will back up directly to the hard drive.
+Archive solutions within software packages should allow you to retrieve information quickly, however, as the amount of data to be backed up grows, this will slow, or you may require multiple hard drives or even fully-fledged servers.

-• Cloud Backup Services: As the latest type of backup storage around, cloud backups, offer excellent flexibility and low entry costs that negate the need to purchase expensive hardware or software.
+• Cloud backup services: Cloud backups offer excellent flexibility and low entry costs that negate the need to purchase expensive hardware or software.
 Cloud storage services are located, by definition, offsite.
 However, you will need an Internet connection to upload and download.
 This can always be a weak link in your data backup systems.

 The Bottom Line